Hailey Knox, Chemistry

 My favorite part is, after I’ve made a compound and worked to characterize it and determine that it works, to finally do imaging with it and see it actually functioning the way I want inside a live animal.
 That’s really awesome.

-Has the TiMe Program been helpful to your research efforts?
+How has the TiMe program been helpful in your research efforts?

 The TiMe program brings people together from many different scientific backgrounds, and being around different perspectives has broadened my ability to tackle research problems.
 I really enjoy being able to share my research with people who are not necessarily in chemistry.